 Generally, the younger you are, the more valuable life insurance is, and therefore the more risky it is to ignore it, because the less likely it is you’re financially independent.
 At the same time, it’s less risky to the insurance company because young people are generally healthier.

-The older you are, the riskier you are to the insurance company, but also the less valuable life insurance is to you because you’re more likely to be financially independent, debt-free, and self-insured.
+The older you are, the riskier you are to the insurer, but also the less valuable life insurance is to you because you’re more likely to be financially independent, debt-free, and self-insured.
 So as you get older, you need life insurance less.
-You’ll have paid off your mortgage, sent your kids to college, built a retirement nest egg.
+You’ll have paid off your mortgage, sent your kids to college, built a nest egg.
 Unless you have a special situation (e.g., dependent with lifetime special needs), at some point you probably won’t need life insurance anymore.

 That’s why the most basic type of life insurance, term life, expires after a set period, usually 10, 15, 20, or 30 years.

 How to calculate exactly how much life insurance you need

 Most blog posts, in a hand-wavy way, suggest that you add up all your mortgages, student loans, and other debts, along with your kids’ expected college costs and maybe your family spending to “ballpark” how much insurance to buy.

 This shortcut is imprecise and inaccurate.
 Your debts and major expenses are not static.
 Debts go down over time.
 Expenses go up with (at least) inflation.

 Your life insurance should mirror and adjust accordingly, because you’ll be paying your policy for many years.
 So when you calculate how much insurance you need, take these movements into account.

 You may realize after doing an analysis that it doesn’t make sense to buy one single big policy.
 It may be cheaper to “ladder” two or more policies together to lower your overall premiums while still fulfilling your coverage needs.